Cambridge Philosophical Society

 The Cambridge Philosophical Society (CPS) is a scientific society at the University of Cambridge.
 It was founded in 1819.
 The name derives from the medieval use of the word philosophy to denote any research undertaken outside the fields of law, theology and medicine.
 The society was granted a royal charter by King William IV in 1832.
 The society is governed by an elected council of senior academics, which is chaired by the Society's President, according to a set of statutes.

 The society has published several scientific journals, including Biological Reviews (established 1926) and Mathematical Proceedings of the Cambridge Philosophical Society (formerly entitled Proceedings of the Cambridge Philosophical Society, published since 1843).
 Transactions of the Cambridge Philosophical Society was published between 1821–1928, but was then discontinued.

 History

-The society was founded in 1819 by Edward Clarke, Adam Sedgwick and John Stevens Henslow, and is Cambridge's oldest scientific society.
+The society was founded in 1819 by John Stevens Henslow, Adam Sedgwick and Edward Clarke, is Cambridge's oldest scientific society.

 Its prime purpose is to "keep alive the spirit of inquiry".
 For over 200 years, this spirit has been kept alive by its members and its activities.
 The society is independent of the University of Cambridge, although its offices are located within the University of Cambridge estate in central Cambridge.
 The Society has provided an open forum and played a key role in raising the profile of the sciences to the public.